Skip to main content

 1. Pick a future block X for the cutover.

-2. Edit the Mirror pipeline so it stops at block X (filter in your SQL transform or set an end_block on the source).
+2. Edit the Mirror pipeline so it stops at block X (add a block-number filter in your SQL transform — Mirror sources don’t support end_block).

 3. Deploy the Turbo pipeline configured to start at block X+1 (use start_block on the source — see EVM sources).